MostafaMagdySe/FullStack-Movie_Management_Dockerized/README.md

 UPDATE users SET role_id = 1 WHERE username = 'Mostafa';
 ```

+> [!CAUTION]
-make sure the you changed your_user_name with exactly the same username you used during registeration process to prevent errors.
+>make sure the you changed your_user_name with exactly the same username you used during registeration process to prevent errors.

 Once you run this command, feel free to exit the second cmd window which you are currently staying at, log out from your account and log in again.